A research team at the California Institute of Technology (Caltech) has discovered a way to levitate and push objects using only light.

 Caltech lasers to levitate objects: the secret is nanotechnology

 The key to all of this is in the nanoscale models.
-Through these real "guides" it is not possible only to obtain levitation but also the ability to manipulate and turn the object.
+Through these real "guides" it is not only possible to obtain levitation but also the ability to manipulate and turn the object.

 Ognjen Ilic is the first author of the study.
 To explain the discovery he makes an analogy: “You can levitate a ping pong ball using a steady stream of air from a hair dryer.
 But it wouldn't work if the ping pong ball was too big, or if it was too far from the hair dryer, and so on. "